-Why Pixel Pet Art?
-What makes Pixel Pet Art different is that the works are all digitally painted in detail.
-Whether you want your pet in a classic painting, movie scene, fairytale.
-A custom design of your pet that you will treasure forever.
+The artist that makes you a custom made artwork of your dog or cat that you will love!
+The classic artworks are digitally painted in detail.
+Whether you want your dog in a classic painting inspired by your favorite painter, or your cat in a movie scene or fairytale.
+A custom design of your pet that you will treasure forever!

 Pixel Pet Art by Jessica Vonk makes a custom painting of your pet.
-The digital art works are original so you get a one of a kind work of art of your dog, cat or other pet.
+The digital painted artworks are original so you get a one of a kind work of art of your dog, cat or other pet.
 A digital painting is created in similar fashion as a traditional painting, using the a computer file as a canvas.
 These artworks are printable in any size and material you like, from canvas to wood.
-For an original wall art you can also order a limited edition big wood print of an art work of The Daantje Collection.
+See the classic paintings for more information on these paintings.
+For an original furry wall art inspired by real classic paintings, custom made with fun details!

-A real custom digitally painted portrait that is unique, that suits your taste and standards.
+A real custom digitally painted portrait of your dog or cat that is unique, that suits your taste and standards.
 It is a one of a kind work, that comes with a certificate of authenticity.

 What is digital art?

 Digital art is an artistic work or practice that uses digital technology as part of the creative or presentation process.
 Since the 1970s, various names have been used to describe the process, including computer art and multi media art.
 Digital art is itself placed under the larger umbrella term ' new media art'.

 Artworks are considered digital paintings when created in similar fashion to non-digital paintings, but using software on a computer platform and digitally outputting the resulting image as painted on a canvas.